 Another one of the critical Bitcoin facts to understand is that Bitcoin payments, once made, are permanent.
 You can’t reverse them like you can reverse a credit card.
 Think of it as like physical cash – once it’s handed over, it’s in the possession of the bearer.

-14. The Bitcoin Network Is The World’s Most Powerful Computer
+14. The World’s Most Powerful Computer Network

 The total computer power that is dedicated to Bitcoin is easily larger than any competitor – including large research universities, Google, and even the US government.
 Bitcoin’s network has grown to such levels thanks to the incentives afforded by free market capitalism.
 The Bitcoin facts are that anyone can start crypto mining, without needing permission to do so.